Ivan Pešić (handballer)

-At a dance hall in February 2009 some hungarians people attacked Pešić and teammate Marin Cozma with a knife.
+At a dance hall in February 2009 some Hungarian-Romani people attacked Pešić and teammate Marian Cozma with a knife.
 Pešić was so badly injured by a knife that he had to remove a kidney.
 His teammate Marian Cozma died after two stab wounds to the heart, another colleague, Žarko Šešum, suffered skull fractures due to heavy kicks to the head.

 Even though Pešić was an unseen substitute at the 2009 World Men's Handball Championship in Croatia he still won a medal.